FAQs about Fire Impact Fees

 Are there other exemptions from impact fees?

-Yes, but a written request for a waiver of the impact fee must be submitted to the Grand Fire Protection District Board of Directors.
-Waivers are issued on a case-by-case basis and may be considered for:
+A written request for a waiver of the impact fee must be submitted to the Grand Fire Protection District Board of Directors.
+Waivers are issued on a case-by-case basis.

 Where is the fee paid?

-After payment is confirmed, you will receive an official “Paid” receipt from Grand Fire (hard copy or digital file) to include in your building permit documents.
-We do not need to stamp all copies of the plans as the permit system is moving toward all digital files.
+After payment is received, you will receive an official “Paid” invoice receipt from Grand Fire (hard copy or digital file) to include in your building permit documents.

 Does the Fire District need to review my building plans?